-*The latest official actuarial valuation shows that PERS' funded status including side accounts was 75.9% as of December 31, 2020.
+* The latest actuarial valuation shows that PERS’ funded status, including side accounts, was 86% as of December 31, 2021.

 Read step-by-step instructions on how to elect to make voluntary contributions in Online Member Services.
 You also can submit a paper form to start voluntary contributions.

 You can make additional after-tax contributions (to be deducted by your employer) of 0.75% of salary into your IAP, to continue to have a full 6% contribution to your IAP account.